 - Preliminary work began in March 2017, with minimal impact on bridge users.
 The contractor added weights to the counterweights under the bridge deck, to balance the heavier weight of the new lift span deck.

 - The bridge was closed to traffic for two weeks in July and August to pour concrete for the east leaf deck.
-A two-week closure is planned from October 2-15 to pour concrete and allow a cure for the west leaf deck.
+A two-week closure for the west leaf was completed on October 21.

 - The deck will replace one that deteriorated prematurely after installation in 2011 - 2012.

 - Total project cost for the design and construction phases is $10.4 million.
 90% of the funds are federal, 10% county.